Arithmetic bigness and a uniform Bogomolov-type result: Uniform Bogomolov-type theorem

 \begin{thm} Let $S$ be a flat and quasi-projective integral scheme over $\ZZ$.
 Let $\pi:X\to S$ be a smooth relative curve of genus $g>1$.
 Let $\OL$ be a nef adelic line bundle on $X/\ZZ$, and $\OM$ be an adelic line bundle on $S/\ZZ$.
 If $\OL$ is potentially big on $X/S$, then there is a non-empty open subscheme $U$ of $S$, and constants $c_1,c_2>0$, such that for any function field $K$ of one variable over a field $k$, and for any non-isotrivial morphism $y:\Spec K\to U$,

 \end{thm}

+In the theorem, $\OL$ is an adelic line bundle on $X/\ZZ$, so it is a limit of hermitian line bundles $\CLL_i$ on projective models of $X$ over $\ZZ$.
+However, the hermitian metrics of $\CLL_i$ do not play any essential role in the theorem, since the uniformity comes from the underlying line bundles $\CL_i$ over $\ZZ$.
+However, we state the theorem in the above form to avoid an extra long list of confusing notations.

-We first explain many terms of the statement.
+Before the proof, we first explain many terms of the statement in the theorem.
 Let $K$ be a function field of one variable over a field $k$ as in the theorem.
 Denote by $k'$ the algebraic closure of $k$ in $K$.
 The morphism $y:\Spec K\to U$ is said to be \emph{non-isotrivial} if it does not factor through the natural morphism $\Spec K\to \Spec k'$.

 In the following, we refer to \cite[\S2.5.5]{YZ2} for various functorial maps on the groups (or categories) of adelic line bundles.
 Denote $p=\charr(k)$.
 If $p>0$, the restriction $\OM|_y$ denotes the image via the composition